esccode/esccode.github.io/index.md

 - *Communicate Insight*
 Highlight what's important in reports that persuade, not confuse.
 Help drive better data-driven decisions.
 - *Demonstrate Competency*
 Make yourself a valuable team member.
-Data leteracy means you're more employable and upwardly mobile.
+Data literacy means you're more employable and upwardly mobile.

 ### Jobs You Can Land With CompTIA Data+